Email This Story :

 He says media piracy is a major obstacle to Burmese artists, who are also controlled by strict government censorship which dictates artistic expression, from what they can sing to what clothes they wear on stage.

-And the majority of Burmese artists whose songs and films do gain government approval rarely make any money from their works.
+And the majority of Burmese artists whose songs and films do gain government approval rarely make any money from their works.“The government needs to control the police.
+Because right now, there’s no law on the block”

 Despite Burma’s President Thein Sein announcing a series of recent reforms, freedom of expression is not guaranteed by law and publications, including newspaper articles, song lyrics and movie scripts are subjected to strict censorship by the Burmese government.